 - McMaster strives to advance research, education and training to promote and support health and well-being on a global scale, and commits to nurturing partnerships and collaborations, locally, nationally and internationally, to develop and mobilize such knowledge in support of a healthier planet.

 McMaster University is one of several Canadian Institutions who have signed the Okanagan Charter.
 As one of the earliest adopters and one of the first in Ontario, McMaster has committed to integrating health and well-being into all aspects of campus life.
 The Okanagan Charter provides an opportunity to further health and well-being and ultimately creating a Brighter World for all.

-The purpose of the Charter is to provide guidance and inspiration by providing a framework to promote the importance of health and wellness on higher education institutions.
-Additionally, the Charter strives to create an open dialogue between institutions locally and globally, thus continuing the development of health and wellness in institutions and within communities.
+The purpose of the Charter is to provide guidance and inspiration by providing a framework to promote the importance of health and well-being on higher education institutions.
+Additionally, the Charter strives to create an open dialogue between institutions locally and globally, thus continuing the development of health and well-being in institutions and within communities.

-The Charter has two Calls to Action for higher education institutions to follow:
+The Charter has two calls to action for higher education institutions:

 - Embed health into all aspects of campus culture, across the administration, operations and academic mandates.

 - Lead health promotion action and collaboration locally and globally